If you operate a website or app that collects personal user information, read on.

 A pioneer in the field of Internet defamation law, Kelly / Warner Law has successfully handled hundreds of reputation-related cases for finance professionals and firms.
 We pride ourselves on resolving challenges quickly – and in our clients’ favor.

-A U.S. court ruling paved the way for lawsuits against domain name registrars that offer “cash for parking” programs.
+A U.S. court ruling paved the way for lawsuits against domain registrars that offer “cash for parking” programs.
 The high-profile case, Academy of Motion Picture Arts and Sciences v.
 GoDaddy.com Inc., may have a profound effect on cybersquatting lawsuits from this point forward.

 Background On The Oscar Cybersquatting Lawsuit